Modules

 In this module

 So this module gives us only one dictionary.
 How can we get more?
 Answer: export a dictionary type!
-This style is called module-as-manager.
+Let’s see that next.

 /*